SomeonetookVeracles/Terrarium/readme.md

 Dependencies
-plyer - for cross-platform notifications pyautogui - for screenshots datetime and os - time and file management
+plyer - for cross-platform notifications pyautogui - for screenshots datetime and os - time and file management.
     To install these dependencies:
     pip install -r requirements.txt